Secure SSH Access with SSH Certificates Managed by HashiCorp's Vault

 With Vault installed and running, configure it to issue SSH certificates using the SSH secrets engine.

-vault write ssh/config/ca \
+vault write ssh/config/ca generate_signing_key=true

-Create a role called ops-team to issue SSH certificates.
+After enabling the SSH CA in Vault, you'll need to create a role called ops-team to issue SSH certificates.
 This role allows any user with access to request an SSH certificate.
 The example below grants broad permissions, including any option for allowed_users and port forwarding.
 Be sure to restrict these permissions based on your use case.

 vault write ssh/roles/ops-team \